 Finally, the beginning of hurricane season caused flooding in the aftermaths of Irene and Tropical Storm Lee.

 The country is already on pace to break the all-time record for the number of tropical storms strong enough to merit names, Masters said.

 Many years have extreme weather events.
-Americans who are old enough can recall the “Dust Bowl” of the 1930s, or the bitter Midwest winters of the late 1970s.
+Older Americans may recall the “Dust Bowl” of the 1930s, or the bitter Midwest winters of the late 1970s.